d-swank/gabi_portfolio-v1/README.md

 ## 📌 Purpose

-This project is a fully responsive and animated portfolio site designed to highlight my background, projects, and professional skills.
+This project is a fully responsive and animated portfolio site designed to highlight acheivements, professional skills, and interests.
 It’s built with a modern tech stack and offers a smooth user experience across devices.

 ---